-The suggested lunch pub is the Stag & Huntsman (01491 571 227), in Hambleden, some 6 km into the walk, which serves breakfast, and lunch with a local and seasonal emphasis (as of summer 2020) from 8 am to 2:30 pm weekdays, and all day Saturday and Sunday.
+The suggested lunch pub is the Stag & Huntsman (01491 571 227), in Hambleden, an 18th century Grade 1 listed former coaching inn, some 6 km into the walk, which is open for breakfast, and lunch with a local and seasonal emphasis.
+Post Covid lockdown , summer 2020, lunch times are 12 noon until 2.30 pm, Monday to Saturday, and 12 noon until 4 pm on Sundays.
 Booking ahead, or at least 'phoning ahead with numbers from Henley, is always advised, and is essential on Sundays.

 There are a number of tea options, restaurants and pubs in Henley to suit most tastes.

 The The Chocolate Cafe (thechocolatecafe.info, 01491 411412) on Thames Side, facing the river, is open until 5:30pm on weekdays and 6pm at weekends.

 In summer the church of St Mary the Virgin on Hart Street (the high street) serves tea with homemade cakes on Sunday afternoons.

 Pubs include The Angel on the Bridge on the river, and a Wetherspoons on Hart Street